Census Dots

 Multiracial

-Of the 527 places in New Mexico, Middle Frisco is the 481st most populous.
+Middle Frisco is ranked the 438th most populous place in New Mexico, out of 528 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Middle Frisco was ranked the 481st most populous place in the 2020 Census.

 Middle Frisco's White Population